You sent invitation email and the user cannot enter the Access Code as it's grayed out.

 If the unattended package was installed via GPO (or other deployment tools)

-IT: Disable your GPO (or remove the installation in the same way as it was deployed):
+Disable your GPO if not needed (or remove the installation in the same way as it was deployed):

-Of course this is incorrect, but we do see this happening during trial.
+Of course, that is not our best practice for unattended Xink deployment but we do see this happening during the trial period.

 - Uninstall the Xink client (Add/Remove programs).